 Method

 The preparation of metallographic samples mainly includes sampling, grinding, polishing and etching with appropriate etching agent, and then taking metallographic pictures with a microscope.
-Digital image must be processed after acquisition to meet the requirements of automatic determination of particle size.
+Since。。。， Digital image must be processed after acquisition to meet the requirements of automatic determination of particle size.
 However, there are many factors that affect the quality of the image, such as lighting conditions and surface irregularities.Fig.1a shows the original metallographic image, which has low contrast, high noise and many uncertain boundaries.
 Traditional image processing methods, such as global threshold method (bimodal method, iteration method and OTSU method) and edge detection operators such as Sobel, Prewitt, Canny operator, cannot get ideal results.Fig.1b is the result of threshold value obtained by OTSU method, indicating that the grain boundary and background cannot be separated by this method.

 a b